Theskrtnerd/check-irreducible-polynomial/README.md

 # Check Irreducible Polynomial
-This is a python script to check whether your polynomial is irreducible or not, with the help of the Sympy library.
+This is a Python script to check whether your polynomial is irreducible or not and give you a solution if it is, with the help of the Sympy library.

-This script uses different criterions like Eisenstein's criterion, Perron's criterion, and Cohn's criterion, and will not guarantee that your polynomial is reducible.
+This script uses different criterions like Eisenstein's criterion, Perron's criterion, and Cohn's criterion.

-This will only use several criterions to check, and might not be correct

-But if a polynomial is indeed irreducible, this script will show you the solution to prove that the polynomial is irreducible using one of the criterions
+If a polynomial is indeed irreducible, this script will show you the solution to prove that the polynomial is irreducible using one of the criterions.